Tarsiciosh/EssentialFeed/NOTES.md

 - LoadResourcePresentationAdapter used to conform to that protocol (not needed anymore)
 - fix makeFeedViewController (remove delegate) compose the onReresh directly (presentationAdapter.loadResource) [replace FeedViewControllerDelegate with a closure]
+- reorder new shared components
 - create EssentialFeediOS/Shared UI (first folder)
-- /Controllers/ListView..
+- /Controllers/ListViewController
 - /Views/ErrorView
-- /Views/Helpers/UTableView+deque.., UIRefreshCon, UITalbe+resize
+- /Views/Helpers/UIRefreshControl+Helpers, UITableView+Dequeueing, UITableView+HeaderSizing
-- (also we can have shared storyboard and shared assets) [move ...]
+- (also we can have shared storyboard and shared assets) [move Shared UI to new folder]
 - create EssentialFeediOSTests/Shared UI (below helpers)
 - (EssentialFeediOS) BE rename Feed... to ListViewController [fix ...] (not the project - just the test change)